Venn diagram

 Bojangle

-“Bojangle currently lives in San Diego, California.
+“Bojangle currently lives in Mobile, Alabama.
 He was born in Tampa, Florida.
-His parents moved across country with him and he loved every second of the road trip!
+His parents moved across country with him to San Diego when he was about a year old and he loved every second of the road trip!
+His parents recently relocated closer to home and are currently in Alabama.
 He is adventurous, loving, and a huge cuddle bug.
 He enjoys hiking, running, and going to the dog park!”

 Instagram tag